-Since inception, RMB Management has embraced the following precepts:
+However, given as mandate, RMB Management has embraced the sector with a couple of following precepts:

-- Prudential risk-taking and proactive exposure management for sustainable growth, capital adequacy and profitability. - Alignment of standards with internationally accepted practices and regulations in the daily conduct of risk and performance management. - A commitment to develop risk awareness across all operating units, promoting the highest standards of ethics and integrity, establishing a culture that emphasizes the importance of the risk process, sound internal control, and advocating the efficient use of capital.
+- •Prudential risk-taking and proactive exposure management for sustainable growth, capital adequacy and profitability. - Alignment of standards with internationally accepted practices and regulations in the daily conduct of risk and performance management. - •A commitment in developing risk awareness across all operating units, promoting the highest standards of ethics and integrity, establishing a culture that emphasizes the importance of the risk process, sound internal control, and advocating the efficient use of capital.

-The primary mission of RMB is to increase profitability of micro-entrepreneurs and small businessmen.
-This is achieved through a painstaking study of the intricacies of each business encountered via solicitation in the field.
+Realizing these tenets while fulfilling our primary mission to increase profitability of micro-entrepreneurs and small businessmen, we pursue a thorough study of the intricacies of each business encountered via solicitation in the field.
 On a daily basis, RMB's Loan Account Specialists (LAS) are sent out to seek micro and small enterprises that will benefit from an infusion of working capital.
-They have been carefully trained to analyze cash flows and its effects on the business of additional borrowing.
-While the focus is on the business condition, the household is closely examined since earnings are naturally redirected towards education, medical bills, utilities and other expenses of the immediate and extended family.
+They have been carefully trained to analyze conditions and the effects of the additional borrowing.

-As a contribution to financial inclusion, RMB has vigorously implemented an agricultural value chain financing program in the countryside.
-Further to financial inclusion efforts, an Agency Banking Initiative was implemented to bring financial services where it is needed most, in the communities where the unbanked live.
-Strong linkages with local businesses have provided agent platforms that provide these with increased customer traffic and fee- based income from banking transactions performed on RMB's behalf.
+As a contribution to financial inclusion, RMB also has vigorously implemented an agricultural value chain financing program in the countryside.
+This has been expanded to cover more traders and suppliers that are in need of financing.
+In 2020, an Agency Banking Initiative was implemented to bring financial services where it is needed most, in the communities where the unbanked live.
+Strong linkages with local businesses have provided agent platforms that provide these with increased customer traffic and fee-based income from banking transactions performed on RMB's behalf.
 Needless to say, Risk Awareness has been top-of-mind in the development and implementation of these processes.